Forklift, Logistics, Operations and Warehouse (FLOW)

 Check out our online Career Coach for more information about working in a warehouse, like how many jobs are available in this area and how much they typically pay.

-But to get one of those jobs, you’ll need the right training and experience.
+To get one of those jobs, you’ll need the right training and experience.

 You can get that right here at Contra Costa College.